cma1114/activation_steering/README.md

 ![generation_heatmap_gpt4facts.png](figs/generation_heatmap_gpt4facts.png)

 Interestingly, at layer 17 and a couple near it there’s a sustained projection differential in favor of facts.
-Perhaps this is why amplifying the vector caused the model do identify more claims as true in this dataset.
+Perhaps this is why amplifying the vector caused the model to identify more claims as true in this dataset.

 TBC